Chaoqun-Guo/LE/atlas-amundsen/README.md

 ## 3.2 Verify setup

-1. You can verify dummy data has been ingested into Neo4j by by visiting http://localhost:7474/browser/ and run MATCH (n:Table) RETURN n LIMIT 25 in the query box.
+1. You can verify dummy data has been ingested into Neo4j by visiting http://localhost:7474/browser/ and run MATCH (n:Table) RETURN n LIMIT 25 in the query box.
 You should see few tables.

 2. You can verify the data has been loaded into the metadataservice by visiting:

    Ⅰ.http://localhost:5000/table_detail/gold/hive/test_schema/test_table1

    Ⅱ.http://localhost:5000/table_detail/gold/dynamo/test_schema/test_table2